cirocosta/docs-tap/scc/building-from-source.md

 > GitRepository to not reference a secret, set the value to an empty string
 > (`""`).

-With the name of secret defined, we can move on to the definition of the secret itself.
+With the name of Kubernetes Secret defined, we can move on to the definition of the Secret itself.

 #### HTTP(S) Basic-auth / Token-based authentication